-ED 221 Practicum I - Early Childhood 3 ED 222 Practicum II-Early Childhood 3
+ED 221 Practicum I - Early Childhood 3

-1. Successful completion of:

-ED 100 Intro Early Childhood Ed 3
+ED 222 Practicum II-Early Childhood 3

-ED 101 Observation and Assessment in 3

-Young Children
+1. Successfu l completion with a grade of C or bette er in the

+following:

-ED 200 Curriculum and Methods in Teaching 3
+ED 100 Intro Early Childhood Ed 3 ED 101 Observation and Assessment in Young Children 3 ED 200 Curriculum and Methods in Teaching Early Childhood Education 3 ED 205 Infant and Toddler Curriculum Development 3

-Early Childhood Education

-ED 205 Infant and Toddler Curriculum 3

-Development

-One of the requirements for the completion of Practicums I & II, is to take either HE 128-First Aid & CPR: Resp to Emer., OR complete the current CPR certification from the American Heart Association
+One of the requirements for the completion of Practicums I & II, is to take either HE 128-First Aid & CPR: Resp to Emer., OR complete the current CPR certification from the American Heart Association.

-2. A physical examination and Mantoux TB Immunization performed within six (6) months of the scheduled practicum starting date.

-3. Written approval (practicum contract) from both the appropriate Early Childhood faculty member and practicum site supervisor PRIOR to the semester in which the practicum will take place.

-4. Students must follow the requirements as outlined in the Early Childhood Practicum Handbook.

-5. Students will be required to meet their own travel needs during all practicum assignments.
+- 2. A physical examination and Mantoux TB Immunization performed within six (6) months of the scheduled practicum starting date. - 3.
+Written approval (practicum contract) from both the appropriate Early Childhood faculty member and practicum site supervisor PRIOR to the semester in which the practicum will take place. - 4.
+Students must follow the requirements as outlined in the Early Childhood Practicum Handbook. - 5.
+Students will be required to meet their own travel needs during all practicum assignments.